Your Organization and NGS

 Administrator Job Description

-2. ensuring that your delegate is identified and their contact information is correct and regularly updated in the membership account
+- ensuring that your delegate is identified and their contact information is correct

-3. facilitating nominations of your organization’s members and leaders for awards that recognize their hard work
+- assisting with submitting bylaws for a review, facilitating nominations of your organization’s members and leaders for awards that recognize their hard work, and submitting your organization’s events and activities to ConferenceKeeper

-If you have any questions regarding delegate or administrator duties or your organization’s membership, please don’t hesitate to email us at [email protected]
+If you have any questions regarding delegate or admin duties or your organization’s membership, please don’t hesitate to email us at [email protected]